 Credit and Refund Policy

-If you withdraw from a workshop ten days or more before the start of the class: You'll receive full credit toward another workshop or class of equal value OR a refund minus 20%.
-Credits cannot be converted into refunds.
+If you withdraw from a workshop ten days or more before the start of the class: You'll receive full credit toward another workshop or class of equal value, if there is another class you are interested in, OR a full refund (minus 10% which covers our non-refundable transaction fee).

-If you withdraw from a workshop nine days before the start of the class up until 48 hours before: You'll receive full credit toward another class OR a refund minus 30%.
+If you withdraw from a workshop less than ten days before the start of a workshop up until 48 hours before: You'll receive full credit toward a workshop of equal value OR a refund minus 30%.

-If you withdraw from a workshop less than 48 hours before the start of class or after the class has begun: We are not able to offer you credit toward another class or a partial refund.
-Though please contact us and let us know about your situation, as this will be handled on a case-by-case basis.
+If you withdraw from a workshop less than 48 hours before the start of class or after the class has begun: We are not able to offer you credit toward another class or any refund.
+In the event of illness or a personal emergency, please contact us and let us know about your situation, as this will be handled on a case-by-case basis.
+Contact Joy at firstname.lastname@example.org.

 Unforeseen Circumstances/Emergencies During Multi-Week Workshops: If there is an unforeseen emergency (such as instructor illness or medical leave) that causes the workshop to end mid-session, all students will be refunded a pro-rated amount based on the number of classes left that will be canceled.
 Unfortunately, we are not able to offer refunds if students must drop out of the workshop mid-session due to personal reasons or emergencies.

 Other scenarios: We know there are all kinds of scenarios that might bring you to request a refund.
-We will try our best to accommodate you , though there are certain scenarios where we cannot offer refunds, regardless of the situation.
+There are certain scenarios where we cannot offer refunds, regardless of the situation or timeframe.
 We are unable to offer a refund in the following instances: If you have been provided with materials from the workshop; if the instructor has devoted significant amounts of time to you and/or worked with you via email in any way; if you are requesting a refund while a class is currently running.

 Class Cancellation Policies